saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

         True
 ```

 When the Junos proxy minion starts, it will use RPCs to gather some information about the device it is managing.
 This information is gathered using the `facts` function and this data is stored as grains data.
 To display the facts from the device, you can use `salt ar01-lab junos.facts`.
 These facts do no change that often, but you can refresh them using `salt ar01-lab junos.facts_refresh`.

-The following sample is part of the output gotten from running `salt ar01-lab junos.facts`:
+The following sample is part of the output we get after issuing `salt ar01-lab junos.facts`:

 ```yaml
 ar01-lab:
     ----------